Rowobin/Rowobin/README.md

 # Hi there, I'm Rowobin!

-I'm a 20-year-old Junior Developer/Student from/currently living Portugal.
+I'm a 20-year-old Junior Developer/Student from Portugal.

 I'm really into computer graphics.
 You can usually find me working on a side project (or multiple).